booyasatoshi/googleguard/README.md

 Before you read anything else, the first advice I would give you is, stop using Google Chrome.
 Now.
 Download and use [Ungoogled Chromium](https://ungoogled-software.github.io/ungoogled-chromium-binaries/) or [Brave Browser](https://brave.com/download/).
 Brave does not implement all the countermeasures used by this extension, however it's still way better than Chrome.

 But if you have to use Chrome, read on and install the extension.

+If you see bugs, or want to help improve or contribute to this project, fork it and submit prs please.

 ## What this is
 This sophisticated Google Chrome extension actively counters Google's abuse of search result pages, and the Orwellian and pervasive tracking and surveillance mechanisms through novel exploitation of the DOM features and use them to clean abusive attributes like ping and mousedown; it also uses fingerprint poisoning and behavioral data injection techniques.
 In its current form, the extension only addresses Google search result pages or URLs in conjunction with other Google tracking URLs.
 I am hoping to expand functionality as time allows.